aleksandar94ns/openweathermap/README.md

 IT was not done currently due to time constraints.

+Pageable implementation has been left out, but its initial implementation can be found on pageable-support branch.

 ## Development

 [Intellij](https://www.jetbrains.com/idea/) as IDE has been used with [google style guide](intellij-java-google-style.xml) ([source](https://github.com/google/styleguide)).